trueshot-lodge/raid-sims/Sepulcher of the First Ones/The Jailer/README.md

 # The Jailer

 Cooldowns are used on pull and then saved whenever possible for cleave when it can do so without losing a use.
-The second Trueshot is up for debate though and some builds prefer a use at 2 minutes over others preferring a delay until 3 minutes.
-Using it as early as possible does let it benefit from CA and a Azerite Radiation buff while not risking being interrupted by getting chosen by the mind control, but will not have a chance to cleave the first mind control set.
-The apl has a variable to control that decision `cooldown_at_2`.
-To change the default of 1, search for the line in the apl and change the `value=1` to `value=0`.
->actions+=/variable,name=cooldown_at_2,op=set,value=0

-or
->actions+=/variable,name=cooldown_at_2,op=set,value=1

 Simming the Boon of Azeroth buff is done with this external option:
 >external_buffs.boon_of_azeroth_mythic=388